vihs00xx/Arthanvesana/README.md

 # Arthanvesana

-**AI-assisted structural analysis of the Indus script using statistical baselines, sign embeddings, and self-supervised learning.**
+**AI-assisted structural analysis of the Sindhu-Sarasvatī script using statistical baselines, sign embeddings, and self-supervised learning.**

 Exploring patterns in an undeciphered writing system without assuming its language or meaning.